-Hepatitis B is a contagious liver disease that ranges in severity from a mild illness lasting a few weeks to a serious, lifelong illness.
-It results from infection with the hepatitis B virus.
-Hepatitis B can be either "acute" or "chronic."
+Hepatitis B is a contagious liver disease that ranges in severity from a mild illness lasting a few weeks ("acute") to a serious, lifelong illness ("chronic").

 Chronic hepatitis B virus infection is a long-term illness that occurs when the virus remains in a person's body.

-Hepatitis B virus is contained in blood and body fluids.
-It is not contained in food or water.
-It is passed from person to person when blood, semen, or other body fluid infected with the virus enters the body of a person who is not infected.
+Hepatitis B virus is passed from person to person when blood, semen, or other body fluid infected with the virus enters the body of a person who is not infected.
 People can become infected with the virus during activities such as:

-- Birth (spread from an infected mother to her baby during birth)
+- Birth (spread from an infected parent to baby during birth)